cbstieber/ed/_texts/test.md

 ---
-layout: prose
+layout: narrative
-title: Testing testing.
-title: Testing testing.
+title: "Narrative of the Life of Frederick Douglass"
-author: Chelsea Stieber
+author: Frederick Douglass
-source: Hmm.
 ---

 Here is some test text.